leonardogsu/translator-api-tests/README.md

 # Translator API – Automated Tests

-This repository contains an automated test project for a mocked Translator API, implemented using modern QA/testing technologies:
+This repository contains an automated test project for a mocked Translator API, implemented using QA/testing technologies:

 - Java 17
 - Gradle as the build system